-75. The court, having heard both the prosecutor and the accused person and their witnesses, shall either convict the accused and pass sentence upon or make an order against him according to law or shall acquit him, at its discretion, or may with or without recording a conviction, if it is of the opinion that it is not expedient to inflict any punishment notwithstanding that it finds the charge against the accused is proved, make an order discharging the accused absolutely or conditionally:

-Provided that no such order of discharge shall be made in respect of any prosecution instituted under section 83 of the Traffic Law, 2011.
+- 75. (1) The court, having heard both the prosecutor and the accused person and their witnesses, shall either - (a) convict the accused, if satisfied of his guilt beyond a reasonable doubt and pass sentence upon him or make an order against him according to law and may, in its discretion, record or not record a conviction; or - (b) acquit them. - (2) Notwithstanding subsection (1), the Court may, if it is of the opinion that it is not expedient to inflict any punishment notwithstanding that it finds the charge against the accused is proved, make an order discharging the accused absolutely or conditionally but no such order of discharge shall be made in respect of any prosecution instituted under sections 82 to 85 of the Traffic Law, 2011 [Law 26 of 2011].